Morcatko/EspHome-Editor/docs/docs/03-language/core-concepts.md

    The final YAML is uploaded to your ESPHome Builder for compilation or flashing.

 :::tip
-You can enable or disable individual source/patch files in the UI to quickly test different configurations or features.
+You can [enable or disable individual files](./alternates.md) to quickly test different configurations or features.
 :::

 ---